CitrusPollo/Pollo-Web-Template/README.md

   <img src="img/pollo_mobile.png" alt="Chocobo" width="30%%"/>
 </p>

-I learned using [Bootstrap 5](https://getbootstrap.com/) previously because of its responsive grid system, but Tailwind seems more attractive because of its customization--and it has a proper dark mode!
+I learned using [Bootstrap 5](https://getbootstrap.com/) previously because of its responsive grid system, but Tailwind CSS seems more attractive because of its customization--and it has a proper dark mode!

 The design I used is derived from a good [tutorial](https://youtu.be/dFgzHOX84xQ) by Brad of [Traversy Media](https://www.youtube.com/c/TraversyMedia) on Youtube.
 My plans moving forward is to learn [React JS](https://reactjs.org/) alongside Tailwind CSS to incorporate more dynamic elements in the site.